 What are the five most popular majors among the undergraduate student body?

 Do graduate students teach classes?

-No. In fact, 95% of our full-time faculty have the highest degree in their respective field.
+No. In fact, 91% of our full-time faculty have the highest degree in their respective field.

 Where can I study abroad?

 You can study abroad in Argentina, Australia, China, England, France, Germany, Ireland, Italy, Mexico, South Africa and Spain.
 Students have the option to study during the summer, fall or spring terms.
 Participating in a SMC program will enable you to receive academic credit directly from Saint Mary's and retain California state grants along with the rest of your financial aid.
 The College also conducts a variety of travel courses during the January Term.

 Students are required to live on campus their freshman year.
 Housing is guaranteed for the sophomore year, but students may live off-campus if they wish.
 For the junior and senior years, housing is awarded based on a lottery system.

 Catering is provided by Sodexo Food Service.
 They offer a wide variety of foods to meet any student's needs.
 You can also purchase flex dollars for use at all campus retail food outlets and Oliver Hall.